-To be sure, your customer data is not simply a guide for constructing marketing messages.
-Most companies find that incorporating this vital information into their decision-making elsewhere provides outsize returns, since they can now craft products or introduce services which they know will serve a need.
-The chances of producing a ‘blockbuster’ increase significantly when you know which block to bust.
+Your customer data is not simply a guide for constructing marketing messages.
+Most companies find that incorporating this vital information into their decision-making provides outsize returns.
+They can now craft products or introduce services which they know will serve a need.

 How Customer Profiling Works